 Then we heard them.
 The Canada geese were honking to each other somewhere in the air behind us, coming this way.
 “Don’t move,” Chris said.
 I didn’t.
 I kept the brim of my hat down as I heard the geese sail closer and closer.
 They had to be right above us.
 Then my heart sank.
 The geese honked again, farther away.
 Then farther still.
 Damn.
 Something spooked them.
 Maybe they saw us.
 Who knows?

 This recipe is just a simple rendition of the classic: Duck breast with wild rice pilaf.
-I added two other Northern ingredients to the pilaf, dried cranberries and toasted black walnuts — both of which are all over the place here in Wisconsin where I am writing right now.
-I served it with a simple glazed carrots recipe I worked on with Elise Bauer of Simply Recipes.
-Enjoy is as you enjoy the falling leaves and cooling weather.
+I added two other Northern ingredients to the pilaf, dried cranberries and toasted black walnuts — both of which are all over the place in Minnesota and Wisconsin.
+Serve it with a simple glazed carrots recipe I worked on with Elise Bauer of Simply Recipes.
+Enjoy it as you enjoy the falling leaves and cooling weather.

 Duck Breast with Wild Rice Pilaf

 This is really a simple recipe.
-I have some semi-esoteric ingredients in here, like black walnuts and squash seed oil, but you can easily substitute regular walnuts and something like sunflower oil or ever olive oil.
-I also splash a little bit of pontack on the duck, which is a complex elderberry sauce.
-Balsamic vinegar is a reasonable substitute.
+I have some semi-esoteric ingredients in here, like black walnuts and squash seed oil, but you can easily substitute regular walnuts and something like sunflower oil or walnut oil.
+I also splash a little bit of pontack on the duck, which is a complex elderberry sauce; balsamic vinegar is a reasonable substitute.
 The wild rice pilaf is just as good at room temperature, so you can make is ahead of time, and eat leftovers for lunch the next day.

 Prep Time: 30 minutes